Water Testing Programme

 A Collaborative Network

+We are building a valuable body of evidence which we are using to engage in ongoing discussions with key stakeholders such as Thames Water, the Environment Agency, farmers, and other polluters and custodians of the river.
 River Mole River Watch exemplifies the power of citizen science and the remarkable impact that a dedicated group of individuals can have on protecting our natural resources with the help of partners such as South East Rivers Trust.
+By presenting citizen science data, River Mole River Watch aims to raise awareness, influence policies and drive positive change in river management practices.

 Through our water quality testing program, our wonderful volunteers are fostering a sense of environmental stewardship and initiating conversations with key stakeholders and the wider public to safeguard the River Mole's flow and ecological balance for future generations.